AradhyaNepal/AradhyaNepal/README.md

 Flutter -> Full Stack Mobile Developer -> Junior Backend Developer with Flutter as Freelance -> And one day near future:
 Senior Lead Backend Developer at work |  My own Mobile Apps ideas in PlayStore and AppStore

-Its called smooth, because the timeframe freaking 12 years, 2037 AD (35 Yr Old Me).
+Its called smooth, because the timeframe freaking 7 years, 2032 AD (I will be 30 Yr).
 Hey!
 I am not just aiming to learn stacks, I am aiming to have mastery, it takes time; And currently due to my youth, I am a selfish Lead.

 So: